caniko/caniko/README.md

 ### Hobbies 🎮🏋️‍♂️🏄‍♂️🏃‍♂️

-## Career philosophy 🎓
+## My mission 🥷🏻
-Neuroscience and informatics deal with the information in different mediums—biological systems and semi-conductors.
-Interfaces between the media presents new opportunities in medicine, pharmacology, artificial intelligence, and data science.
-I wish to take part in engineering this brain-machine interface.
+Neuroscience and informatics deal with the same information that are computed in different media—biological systems and engineered processing units.
+Interfaces between the two presents new opportunities in medicine, pharmacology, artificial intelligence, and data science.
+My goal is to accelerate this effort.

-### I am working on 🔭
+### Currently working on 🔭
 Neuroscience research, software engineering, and big data.

-## Software interests 💻
+## GitHub-related facts 💻
 - My daily driver is [Garuda Linux](https://garudalinux.org/).
 - XR technologies are very interesting.
 - Most of my activities on GitHub is quality of life improvements for those working in life sciences; most often focused on the neurosciences.